Aariv/MyDSA-Library/src/main/java/com/mydsa/recursion/README.md

 - **Recursive Function**: A function that calls itself to solve a problem.
 It typically consists of a base case and a recursive case.
 - **Recursive Algorithm**: An algorithm that uses recursion to solve a problem.
 It breaks down the problem into smaller subproblems, solves each subproblem recursively, and combines the results to solve the original problem.

+### Parameterized Recursion
+Parameterized recursion is a type of recursion where the recursive function takes parameters that influence its behavior.
+This allows the function to operate on different inputs and can lead to more flexible and reusable code.
+### Types of Recursion
+- **Direct Recursion**: A function that calls itself directly.
+- **Indirect Recursion**: A function that calls another function, which in turn calls the first function.
+This can create a cycle of function calls.
+- **Tail Recursion**: A specific type of recursion where the recursive call is the last operation in the function.
+This can be optimized by the compiler to avoid increasing the call stack depth, thus preventing stack overflow.
+- **Head Recursion**: A type of recursion where the recursive call is made before any other operations in the function.
+This can lead to deeper recursion and is less efficient than tail recursion.
+- **Tree Recursion**: A type of recursion where a function makes multiple recursive calls, creating a tree-like structure of function calls.
+This can lead to exponential growth in the number of calls and is often used in problems like generating combinations or permutations.
+- **Linear Recursion**: A type of recursion where a function makes a single recursive call in each invocation.
+This is the most common form of recursion and is used in problems like calculating factorials or Fibonacci numbers.
+- **Binary Recursion**: A type of recursion where a function makes two recursive calls in each invocation.
+This is often used in problems like binary search or tree traversals.
+- **Mutual Recursion**: A type of recursion where two or more functions call each other in a cycle.
+This can be used to solve problems that require alternating behavior between functions.
+- **Nested Recursion**: A type of recursion where a function makes a recursive call within another recursive call.
+This can lead to complex behavior and is often used in problems like the Ackermann function.
+- **Exponential Recursion**: A type of recursion where the number of recursive calls grows exponentially with the input size.
+This is often seen in problems like calculating Fibonacci numbers without memoization or solving combinatorial problems.

 ### Problems on Recursion

 ### Basic Problems